Transformers learn to implement preconditioned gradient descent for in-context learning

 The proof is based on probabilistic methods \citep{alon2016probabilistic}.
-According to Lemma~\ref{l:icl_trace_form}, the objective function can be written as (for more details check the derivations in ~\eqref{e:t:dynamic_Y_only})
+According to \autoref{l:icl_trace_form}, the objective function can be written as (for more details check the derivations in ~\eqref{e:t:dynamic_Y_only})

 where we use the isotropy of $\wstar$ and the linearity of trace to get the last equation.
 Suppose that $A_0^*$ and $A_1^*$ denote the global minimizer of $f$ over symmetric matrices.
-Since $A_0^*$ is a symmetric matrix, it admits the spectral decomposition $A_0 = U D_0 U^\top$ where $D_0$ is a diagonal matrix and $U$ is an orthogonal matrix.
+Since $A_1^*$ is a symmetric matrix, it admits the spectral decomposition $A_1 = U D_1 U^\top$ where $D_1$ is a diagonal matrix and $U$ is an orthogonal matrix.
 Remarkably, the distribution of $X_0$ is invariant to a linear transformation by an orthogonal matrix, i.e, $X_0$ has the same distribution as $X_0 U^\top$.
 This invariance yields

-Thus, we can assume $A_0^*$ is diagonal without loss of generality.
-To prove $A_1^*$ is also diagonal, we leverage a probabilistic argument.
+Thus, we can assume $A_1^*$ is diagonal without loss of generality.
+To prove $A_2^*$ is also diagonal, we leverage a probabilistic proof technique.
 Consider the random diagonal matrix $S$ whose diagonal elements are either $1$ or $-1$ with probability $\frac{1}{2}$.
 Since the input distribution is invariant to orthogonal transformations, we have

-Note that we use $S D_0 S = D_0$ in the last equation, which holds due to $D_0$ and $S$ are diagonal matrices and $S$ has diagonal elements in $\{+1, -1 \}$.
-Since $f$ is convex in $A_1$, a straightforward application of Jensen's inequality yields
+Note that we use $S D_1 S = D_1$ in the last equation, which holds due to $D_1$ and $S$ are diagonal matrices and $S$ has diagonal elements in $\{+1, -1 \}$.
+Since $f$ is convex in $A_2$, a straightforward application of Jensen's inequality yields

-Thus, there are diagonal $D_0$ and $\diag(A_1^*)$ for which $f(D_0, \diag(A_1^*)) \leq f(A_0^*, A_1^*)$ holds for an optimal $A_0^*$ and $A_1^*$.
+Thus, there are diagonal $D_1$ and $\diag(A_2^*)$ for which $f(D_1, \diag(A_2^*)) \leq f(A_1^*, A_2^*)$ holds for an optimal $A_1^*$ and $A_2^*$.
 This concludes the proof.